mossabdeh/Hospital_Project-SpringBoot-SpringMVC-SpringData-SpringSecurity-thymleaf/README.md

  #### Gestion des patients  :
  #### Patient management:
      * Add (Ajout), update(modification), ou delete(suppression).(CRUD) Using MySQL database and Spring Data JPA and Hibernate Framwork
      * using forms validation by Spring Validation dependecy
+     * using Spring MVC
+     * using thymleaf as motor template to generate Vue for my App

  <br></br>